VendelinSlezak/BleskOS/README.md

 Here is info about most important improvements in several last updates.

-NOTE: I am working on new program File Manager and I will release next update when I will finish first version of it.
+I am working on new program File Manager and I will release next update when I will finish first version of it.

 **BleskOS wiki**
-- I created wiki page that will contain documentation of BleskOS source code.
+- I created wiki that will contain documentation of BleskOS source code.
 [BleskOS wiki](https://github.com/VendelinSlezak/BleskOS/wiki)

 **Update 9**
 - All USB-related drivers were completely rewritten to much better version that was tested and proven to be working on 8 real computers